 After selecting a major professor, the student and major professor select the other members of the advisory committee.
 Advisory committee members should bring independent thought and perspectives to their advisory committee roles.
 Advisors and students should work carefully to avoid financial or personal conflicts of interest when setting up committees.
-Where conflicts of interest exist or arise in the course of research, replacement committee members should be considered.
-The major professor is chairman of the advisory committee.
+Where conflicts of interest exist, are perceived to exist, or arise in the course of research, the Graduate Chair will work with the student and the committee to find replacement committee members.

+The major professor is the chair of the student's advisory committee.
 The advisory committee can contribute to the student's educational experience in several ways.

-- 1. The committee reviews previous training, recommends courses (including prerequisite courses), and assists in formulating the student's plan of study.
-All committee members must approve the plan of study. - 2.
+- 1. The committee reviews previous training, recommends courses (including prerequisite courses), and assists in formulating the student's Plan of Study.
+All committee members must approve the Plan of Study. - 2.
 The committee confers with and advises the student regarding his or her rate of progress toward completion of degree requirements. - 3.
 The committee advises the student in all phases of the thesis research, including subject competence, research design, procedures, analytical concepts and methods, thesis organization, and ethical conduct. - 4.
 The committee advises the student during preparation of the prospectus document and on the appropriate time to take the prospectus and final exams.
-The advisory committee serves as the final examination committee for MS and PhD students, unless justification for a different examination committee is presented to and approved by the Department Head.
+The advisory committee serves as the final examination committee for MS and PhD students, unless justification for a different examination committee has been presented to and approved by the Department Head.